 I don't have my driving license yet.
 Can I still apply?

-It is a requirement of the programme that all au pairs hold a valid driving license, so we cannot accept your application until you have passed your driving test.
+It is a requirement of the programme that all au pairs hold a valid driver's license, so we cannot accept your application until you have passed your driving test.
 However, in the meantime, we recommend that you complete the rest of your application so that we are ready to accept you once you’ve passed your driving test.
 For safety reasons, it is essential that you are an experienced, responsible driver, and will feel comfortable driving in the USA.

 How does the matching process work?

 Our matching team in the USA is the largest worldwide.
-We suggest your application to a family who will then decide if you are the right au pair for their needs.
+We suggest your Au Pair Profile to a family who will then decide if you are the right au pair for their needs.
 At the same time, families can also search for the right au pair through our website in the USA or their account independently before they match with you.
 Every time a family matches with you, you will receive an email from us as well as all of the family's basic information at a glance.
 You can then make phone calls, Skype, and email each other to determine if it is a good fit.
 If you both decide to move forward with each other, congratulations — you have your final match!

 Your Au Pair Experience

 Can I change my host family if we don’t get along?